dj1ch/dj1ch/README.md

 I'm dj1ch, but you can call me ditch or dj(i kinda slammed by keyboard making this username).
 I'm pretty active, so feel free to reach out to me whenever possible.

+**My account has recently been marked as spam.
+My recent followers or who I'm following, PR's, etc are no longer visible.
+I am yet to have my account fixed.**

 ## Projects I am working on...
 I don't maintain all of these at the same time, but at this point in time for me I will not have as much time for these projects like I used too.
 I'll work on minigotchi until it is ready, and for my other projects push put my final bug patches before I become less active and focus more on my schooling and potential future career.
 It's looking bright and I don't want to miss an opportunity such as this.
 Thanks again for all the opportunities Github has given me.
 It's been fun coding with everyone!